Hammerfest Municipality: Economy and tourism

 The construction of the large liquefied natural gas site on Melkøya (island) just off Hammerfest, which will process natural gas from Snøhvit, is the most expensive construction project in the history of Northern Norway.
 This project has resulted in an economic boom and new optimism in Hammerfest in recent years, a stark contrast to the economic downhill and negative population growth most other municipalities in Finnmark are experiencing.
 After the opening of natural gas production on Melkøya there have been some problems with significant smoke and soot pollution in the initial production phases.
 Snøhvit is Europe's first export facility for liquefied natural gas.

 Hammerfest offers sport and commercial fishing, both sea and freshwater, as well as scuba diving.
 The northernmost glacier on the Norwegian mainland is a hiking destination.
 The town is a starting point for northern tours.
 There is a daily boat to the North Cape (Nordkapp).
 One chain of the Struve Geodetic Arc, now on the World Heritage List, is located at Fuglenes in Hammerfest.

 Hammerfest is also a centre of Sami culture.
 Hammerfest is home to the Royal and Ancient Polar Bear Society (Isbjørnklubben); a museum displaying the history of Arctic hunting.

 The newspaper Hammerfestingen is published in Hammerfest.

+The Nussir copper mine has not started operations (as of 2025); Protests (Q2 2025) in regard to construction, resulted in construction being temporarily stopped.
+In June 2025, the municipality ordered a pause in construction.

 American author Bill Bryson begins his European travels in 1990, documented in his book Neither Here Nor There, with a visit to Hammerfest in order to see the Northern Lights, calling it "an agreeable enough town in a thank-you-God-for-not-making-me-live-here sort of way".